-Were You Hurt in a Road Rage Accident?
+Were You Hurt in a Road Rage Incident?

 The National Highway Traffic Safety Administration (NHTSA) and the Automobile Association of America (AAA) define road rage as extremely aggressive driving.
 Examples of road rage, according to the NHTSA, include “following too closely, driving at excessive speeds, weaving through traffic, and running stop lights and signs, among other acts.”